dev-rashedin/tri-logic-verse/CODE_OF_CONDUCT.md

 ## Scope

-This Code of Conduct applies within all community spaces of **The JPG Trinity** and also applies when an individual is officially representing the project in public spaces.
+This Code of Conduct applies within all community spaces of **Tri Logic Verse** and also applies when an individual is officially representing the project in public spaces.
 Examples of representing the community include using an official project email address, posting via an official social media account, or acting as an appointed representative at an online or offline event.

 ## Enforcement